Not long to wait...

 The Linhay;

 This is our communal area available to all guests to enjoy during their stay.
-Please help yourself to a drink from our honesty bar as well as a board game in front of the wood burner.
+Please help yourself to a drink from our honesty bar or a complimentary tea or coffee, then cosy up with a board game in front of the wood-burner, or browse our bird books.
 Drinks from our honesty bar will be added to a tab and settled upon check out.

 Tours & Treatments;